 IFTA fuel tax reports are calculated quarterly and the taxes owed are due each quarter.

 The Four Parts of IFTA

 There are four parts to IFTA fuel tax forms: mileage, fuel, state and filing date.
-This does not sound complicated, at least, not until you realize the information needs to be filled out for each and every trip.
-Fortunately, our inexpensive TruckingOffice software makes it easy for trucking companies to stay in compliance even with IFTA fuel tax reporting requirements—we all know that noncompliance and inaccurate records can be extremely expensive!
+This does not sound complicated.
+Not until you realize the information needs to be filled out for each and every trip.
+Fortunately, our inexpensive TruckingOffice software makes it easy for trucking companies to stay in compliance even with IFTA fuel tax reporting requirements.
+We all know that noncompliance and inaccurate records can be extremely expensive!

 IFTA fuel tax forms require detailed information of each trip.
 This form requests reasonable things like start and ending dates, the origination, and destination.
-However, required information also includes routes of travel, beginning and ending odometer readings, total miles, and miles in each jurisdiction.
-Miles are broken down between taxable and nontaxable miles.
+However, required information also includes routes of travel, beginning and ending odometer readings, total miles, and miles.
+This is also in each jurisdiction.
+The miles are broken down between taxable and nontaxable miles.

 States and Fuel Tax Reporting Periods

 Every state collects its fee.
 These complex quarterly calculations are due at the end of the month following the quarter.
 For the first quarter, the IFTA forms and payment must be mailed or paid at the tax office in each state by April 30.
 Fortunately, TruckingOffice software makes preparing these documents effortless, tracking income, charges, mileage and expenses of each load.

 Unfortunately, penalties can be very high for noncompliance with IFTA fuel tax reporting.
 For example, an auditor from the state of Florida can estimate miles driven and lower the miles per gallon to four.
 The state can disallow credit for taxes paid in other states if valid fuel receipts are not provided.
 They may even suspend or revoke IFTA privileges.